How to Automate Client Reporting as a Virtual Assistant (2026)

 Scenario Make’s term for an automated workflow.
 Unlike Zapier’s linear Zaps, Make scenarios are built on a visual canvas and support branching logic, conditional routers, and data transformation modules.

-Looker Studio Google’s free data visualization and reporting platform (formerly Google Data Studio).
+Data Studio Google’s free data visualization and reporting platform (known as Looker Studio from 2022 to April 2026).
 Connects to Google Sheets and 19 other Google data sources natively, with no cost and no time limit on the free tier.
 Produces shareable, live dashboards accessible via link with no viewer login required.

 AI narrative layer The component of an automated reporting workflow where an AI model (ChatGPT, Claude) receives structured data and generates a written summary section, the “what does this mean” paragraph that clients actually read.
 The VA reviews and edits the draft before delivery.